 - Identification and communication of problem areas

-- Alignment - Lining up Project Management with:
+Lining up Project Management with:

 - The organization's strategic plan and associated corporate goals